erkanekici/ShowYourKnowledge-SpringBoot-Backend/README.md

 3- Setup an IDE(Eclipse, NetBeans, Intellij etc.) for Java development <br>
 4- Add Lombok plugin to your Java development IDE <br>
 5- Setup a local MYSQL database <br>

+##Tips
+**@Transactional:** If an error is thrown in the method to which this annotation is added, the db return is triggered.